 Biomechanics is a related area of engineering.
 Biomechanics involves the structure and function of biological systems using the methods of mechanics.

 The human total hip system shown below offers a titanium, dual tapered stem design which provides a physiologic proximal load transfer, thus greatly reducing the chance of calcar resorption and distal hypertrophy.
 No fooling!
 The system provides an anatomic fit coupled with a straight stem design.
 The role of cartilage is played by polyethylene in this application.
 The reference source URL is Biomet Corporation.
 For more about hip replacement and conditions under which this is done, please link to the Medline plus website and learn more about hip joint replacement (many great illustrations).
+[Turns out, in June, 2014, the webmaster had left hip replacement and he loves that little guy!
+Gave back mobility that had dissipated over a rather short time.
+The replacement is Titanium with a ceramic ball and HDP (high-density polyethylene) cup.

 For an example of a B.S. undergraduate study of orthopedic implants, please link to the following San Jose State University senior project report.